hwajin-me/hs-price-tracker/README.md

 - `Refresh interval`: Interval in seconds to refresh the price of the product.
 - `Proxy URL`: URL of the proxy server to use for scraping the website.
 (Optional)

+### Types

+Some properties represent calculated results.
+There are conditions for delivery, specific characteristics of the item, etc.

+#### Inventory

+Inventory information is divided into three types: `In Stock`, `Out of Stock`, and `Almost out of stock`.

+- `In Stock`: The product is in stock.
+- `Out of Stock`: The product is out of stock.
+- `Almost out of stock`: The product is almost out of stock.

+Almost out of stock is determined by the number of products in stock.
+The number of products in stock is set to 10 by default, but you can change it in the configuration or automatically set it by the provider.

 ## TODO

+- [ ] Support Dynamic Inventory
 - [ ] Support Rakuten
 - [ ] Support Mercari
 - [ ] Support Amazon Japan